8gears/workshop-vm/README.md

 - [Windows](#Initial-Windows-Setup)
 - [MacOS](#Initial-MacOS-Setup)

-### Content
+### Workshop VM Applications

-- Workshop VM is based on Ubuntu 16.04 minus the office tools.
-- Vargrant is used to install and configure the VM
-- Additional provision scripts can install other tools.
+List of additional tools and application that are installed with the VM.

+- Docker
+- Docker Compose
+- OpenShift CLI (OC)
+- Visual Studio Code
+- Git

 ### Prerequisites

 - Admin rights on your Computer
 - At least 10 GB of free space
-- +8 GB of RAM (50% will be used for the VM)
+- +8 GB of RAM (75% will be used for the VM)

 ## Initial Windows Setup